postmanlabs/labs-docs/src/pages/docs/publishing-your-api/documenting-your-api.md

 <img alt="Viewing schema documentation" src="https://assets.postman.com/postman-docs/documentation-view-schema-docs-v9-12.jpg" width="1106px">

-> Postman alerts you if your API schema contains unsaved changes that are not reflected in the documentation.
+> Postman alerts you if your API schema contains unsaved changes or errors.
 To update the API documentation with the latest schema changes, select the **Definition** tab and save your schema.

 ### Creating new documentation for an API